UoB-COMSM0110/2024-group-6/README.md

 **Figure 22 - NASA TLX - Testing Round 1**
 <img src="readmeFiles/nasa1.png">

-Shown in Figure X, the first NASA questionnaire indicated that our game was not demanding, with low scores on mental, physical and temporal subscales.
+Shown in Figure 22, the first NASA questionnaire indicated that our game was not demanding, with low scores on mental, physical and temporal subscales.
 Scores ranged from 5 to 20, with Participant 5 scoring as low as 0 for all demand subscales.
 These results point to a low workload, which is surprising given that many participants struggled to get far into the game, rarely advancing past the third pipe.
 Nevertheless, the data highlights an improvement area and we plan to increase the game’s demand, whilst maintaining system simplicity.

 One result in particular stands out.
 Participant 2 scored temporal demand high (75).
 The reason for this is unclear and compared with the rest of the data is an anomaly.
 The participant potentially misunderstood the scale, or there was a data collection error.
 This seems plausible considering the participant scored the mental and physical demand at 0 and 5.

 **Figure 23 - NASA TLX - Testing Round 2**
 <img src="readmeFiles/nasa2.png">

-As seen in Figure X, our second set of quantitative testing showed a significant improvement to our game demand.
+As seen in Figure 23, our second set of quantitative testing showed a significant improvement to our game demand.
 The improvement can primarily be seen in mental demand, with the highest score being 80 and the lowest now 45.
 These results corroborate that our new features: the TNT hazard and the increased speed, have optimised the game difficulty.
 Our average NASA TLX RAW Score (29.72), proves that our game achieves a “medium workload” (Rubio et al, 2004), meeting our requirement that the game should have a suitable balance between demand and playability.

 **Figure 25 - NASA TLX Comparison**
 <img src="readmeFiles/nasa_comparison.png">

 Comparing our results using the Wilcoxon Signed Rank Test further corroborates this.
-As shown in Figure X, using an alpha value of 0.05, our W test statistic was 1, meaning it was considerably below the needed 5 to be significantly different.
+As shown in Figure 24, using an alpha value of 0.05, our W test statistic was 1, meaning it was considerably below the needed 5 to be significantly different.
 The practical application of NASA TLX has been highly valuable in managing the demand and playability of Super Spaceman.
 It has given us a greater understanding of our game from the player’s perspective, helping us to assess what adjustments needed to be made.
 It was ultimately a highly effective way of measuring the subjective perceived workload (Rubio et al, 2004).

 **Figure 24 - Wilcoxon Results**
 <img src="readmeFiles/Wilcoxon.png">